-5. Non inpatient patient experience
+5. Non inpatient patient experience Why was this a priority?

 Whilst much of our patient experience work involves inpatient areas such as wards; the Trust recognises the importance and value of continuing this work in non-inpatient areas attended by patients within the hospital.
 We need to consider patients in all our areas throughout the Trust to ensure that we are listening to their experiences and identify opportunities for improvement to quality and safety.